The Fugitive (2000 TV series): Cancellation

 CBS cancelled the series after one season, leaving a cliffhanger unresolved.

 Episodes

 Broadcast

 The show was the first lead-in to CSI: Crime Scene Investigation on Friday nights, which became a hit when it debuted the same year.

 Reruns of the series have previously aired on HDNet and AOL's streaming service, In2TV.

+In Italy it aired on Rete 4 with reruns on Italia 1 and Duel TV.

 Reception

+Critical reception

+The Fugitive received praise for Tim Daly's performance as doctor Richard Kimble.
+The pilot also received praise for its sound editing.